tweag/FawltyDeps/README.md

 A final resort can be to downgrade to an older version of FawltyDeps that is compatible with the Python version used in your project.
-Currently, the only Python version we have dropped support for is v3.7, and FawltyDeps v0.18 is the last release to support this Python version.
+Currently, the only Python versions we have dropped support for are v3.7 and v3.8.
+FawltyDeps v0.18 is the last release to support these Python versions.

 ### Why does FawltyDeps fail to match `sklearn` with `scikit-learn`?